1300 088 065

 > 80% LVR

-The 80% Cliff: Once your deposit drops below 20% (meaning your LVR is above 80%), not only does the interest rate rise, but you also trigger Lenders Mortgage Insurance (LMI), which can add thousands to your upfront costs.
+• The 80% Cliff: Once your deposit drops below 20% (LVR above 80%), you trigger Lenders Mortgage Insurance (LMI).
+This doesn’t just add thousands to your upfront costs; it often pushes you into a higher interest rate bracket entirely.

 2. Risk-Based Pricing (Your Credit Score)

-In the past, banks mostly had a “pass/fail” approach to credit scores.
-Today, thanks to Comprehensive Credit Reporting (CCR), lenders can see exactly how you manage your money—including if you pay your bills on time every month.
+In the past, banks mostly had a “pass/fail” approach to credit.
+Today, thanks to Comprehensive Credit Reporting (CCR), lenders see a granular view of your financial behavior, including whether you pay your bills on time every month.

 • Excellent Score (800+): You qualify for the maximum discount and the advertised headline rate.